-We'll get straight to the point and answer the question at hand.
-A dental implant in Toronto will cost you about $4000.
-At our Toronto clinic for instance, the average total final price for a single tooth implant over the last 12 months was $3500.
+Let's get straight to the point and answer the question at hand.
+Dental implant treatment in Toronto costs about $4000 for a complete single-tooth dental implant.
+At our Toronto clinic for instance, the average total final price for a single tooth implant over the last 12 months was between $3200 and $4000.
 That said, the total cost of a dental implant really depends on a number of factors that are unique to each patient.
 (Don't worry, we've covered the most significant cost factors below.)

 Moreover, to make sure you get the best price possible, talking to a few different clinics may be worthwhile.
 Why?
 Because dental implant treatment fees can vary by 30% or more depending on the clinic.
 In fact, a patient we saw just yesterday shared the quote she received from another clinic and it was nearly double our estimate.
 The lesson here is that it pays to shop around.
 Most clinics offer free consultations so take advantage and make sure you get the best price possible.